 This article will show you how to split an Addon domain to its own cPanel account.
 Splitting an Addon domain to its own cPanel account is useful for, among others, Ecosite customers who have upgraded to a reseller or VPS web hosting account.

-Download the website content to your computer
+Download the existing content to your computer

-Download etc and email directories
+Download email directories

 If you have email accounts on your Addon domain, go up one level from /public_html to / (your home directory) and download the “etc” and “email” directories.
-If you don’t have any email accounts on your Addon domain, you can skip this step.

-Export databases using phpMyAdmin
+How to export databases using phpMyAdmin

 Log in to GreenGeeks and go to cPanel by clicking the “cPanel Login” button in the “Quick Server Login” section.